dsathyakumar/a11y-auditor/README.md

 #### To author new rules :
 ---------------------------------------------------------
 1. Create a new numbered rule named file AX_XX.js (eg: AX_01.js) under lib/rulesImpl
-2. Follow the pattern in which the files are authored under lib/rulesImpl
+2. Follow the pattern in which the files are authored under lib/rulesImpl/AX_XXX.js
-3. Place an entry in lib/rulesProcessor/rulesExecutor.js
+3. Place an entry in lib/rulesProcessor/rulesExecutor.js (for the auditRunner to pick up your rule)
 4. The exported object via module.exports will contain the following:

 ```